Kiliba

-Kiliba is a town in the Democratic Republic of Congo, located just north of the northern tip of Lake Tanganyika in the province of South Kivu.
-It is located about 17 km from Bujumbura, the largest city and former capital of Burundi, and 25 km north of Uvira.
-The primary spoken language is Kifulero, although Kiswahili (an East African trade language) and French are also spoken.
+Kiliba is a town in the Democratic Republic of the Congo (DRC), situated just north of the northern tip of Lake Tanganyika in the Uvira Territory of the South Kivu Province.
+It is approximately 17 km away from Bujumbura, the largest city and former capital of Burundi, and 25 km north of Uvira.
+The primary spoken language is Kifuliiru, although Kiswahili and French are also commonly spoken.